 Bumper replaces the traditional, opaque pricing of Options markets by charging premiums based on the actual volatility of a crypto market, as it happens in real time.
 This ensures that the cost of protection is directly proportional to the actual risk that liquidity providers are exposed to in any given time period.

-Bumper is built on the Ethereum blockchain, and sports one of the largest codebases in the entire DeFi space.
+Bumper was originally built on the Ethereum blockchain, and sports one of the largest codebases in the entire DeFi space.

 The native BUMP token doubles as both a governance and a utility token, and is required by participants who wish to open both protection and earning positions.